layer5io/layer5/README.md

 See (https://layer5.io/landscape) - a collection of prominent projects and offerings laid out in contrast to one another.

 ## Meshery
 See (https://layer5.io/meshery) - A service mesh playground to faciliate learning about functionality and performance of different service meshes.
 Meshery incorporates the collection and display of metrics from applications running in the playground.
+Community meeting [times](https://layer5.io/meshery/#contributing) and [recordings](https://www.youtube.com/channel/UCFL1af7_wdnhHXL1InzaMvA).

 ## Contributing